-- ✓ For 100% of financed projects, high social standards regarding non-discrimination (in accordance with e.g. the UN Convention on the Rights of Persons with Disabilities UN-Behindertenrechtskonvention/ BRK and the German Anti-Discrimination Act Allgemeines Gleichstellungsgesetz/ AGG) are in place. - B.2.
-Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of relevant financed projects, programmes/initiatives are either free of charge or heavily subsidised for participants. - B.3.
-Working conditions of teaching and office staff - ✓ For 100% of financed projects, high labour standards regarding e.g. working time, periods of rest (in accordance with e.g. the German Working Hours Act Arbeitszeitgesetz/ ArbZG), minimum wages (in accordance with e.g. the Minimum Wage Law Mindestlohngesetz/ MiLoG), freedom of association, collective bargaining (in accordance with e.g. the German Works Constitution Act Betriebsverfassungsgesetz/ BetrVG and the German Act on Collective Agreements Tarifvertragsgesetz/ TVG), non-discrimination (in accordance with e.g. the German Anti-Discrimination Act Allgemeines Gleichstellungsgesetz/ AGG) and health and safety (in accordance with e.g. the German Occupational Safety Act Arbeitsschutzgesetz/ ArbSchG) are in place.
+- 1. Non-discriminatory access to programmes/offers/services - ✓ For 100% of relevant financed projects, high social standards regarding non-discrimination are in place (in accordance with national legislation). - 2.
+Free, fairly priced and/or subsidised participation in programmes/initiatives - ✓ For 100% of relevant financed projects, programmes/initiatives are either free of charge or heavily subsidised for participants. - 3.
+Working conditions of teaching and office staff - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation).